Scripter17/url-cleaner/README.md

 ## Basic usage

-By default, compiling URL Cleaner includes the [`default-config.json`](default-config.json) file in the binary.
+By default, compiling URL Cleaner includes the [`default-cleaner.json`](default-cleaner.json) file in the binary.
 Because of this, URL Cleaner can be used simply with `url-cleaner "https://example.com/of?a=dirty#url"`.

 Additionally, URL Cleaner can take jobs from STDIN lines. `cat urls.txt | url-cleaner` works by printing each result on the same line as its input.

 See [Parsing output](#parsing-output) for details on the output format, and yes JSON output is supported.

-### The default config
+### The default cleaner

-The default config is intended to always obey the following rules:
+The default cleaner is intended to always obey the following rules:

-- "Meaningful semantic changes"<sup>[definition?]</sup> from the input URL and output URL should only ever occur as a result of a flag being enabled.
+- Cleaning the URL shouldn't cause any "meaningful semantic changes"<sup>[definition?]</sup> when opening the result.
     - Insignificant details like the item categories navbar on amazon listings being slightly different are insignificant.
 - URLs that are "semantically valid"<sup>[definition?]</sup> shouldn't ever return an error or become semantically invalid.
 - It should always be both deterministic and idempotent.